Who is the ESFP personality type?

-Though it may not always seem like it, Entertainers know that it’s not all about them – they are observant, and very sensitive to others’ emotions.
-People with this personality type are often the first to help someone talk out a challenging problem, happily providing emotional support and practical advice.
-However, if the problem is about them, Entertainers are more likely to avoid a conflict altogether than to address it head-on.
-Entertainers usually love a little drama and passion, but not so much when they are the focus of the criticisms it can bring.
+Though it may not always seem like it, these personalities know that it’s not all about them – they are observant and very sensitive to others’ emotions.
+Often the first to help someone talk out a challenging problem, ESFPs happily provide emotional support and practical advice.
+However, if the problem is about them, they are more likely to avoid a conflict altogether than to address it head-on.
+This personality type usually loves a little drama and passion, but not so much when they are the focus of the criticisms it can bring.

 A Spontaneous Spirit